Professor Haroon Bhorat

 Director, DPRU, School of Economics, UCT

 Expertise: Labour Economics, Poverty, Income Distribution, Inclusive Growth, Minimum Wages

-Haroon is a Non-resident Senior Fellow at the Brookings Institution affiliated to the Global Economy and Development Program, and the Africa Growth Initiative (AGI).
-He is also a Research Fellow at IZA, the Institute for the Study of Labour in Bonn.
-He is an Honorary Research Fellow at the Human Sciences Council (HSRC).
+Haroon is a Non-resident Senior Fellow at the Brookings Institution affiliated to the Global Economy and Development Program, and the Africa Growth Initiative (AGI), a Research Fellow at IZA, the Institute for the Study of Labour in Bonn, and an Honorary Research Fellow at the Human Sciences Council (HSRC).
 He sits on the editorial advisory board of the World Bank Economic Review, and is a Board Member of the National Research Foundation (NRF) and UNU World Institute for Development Economics Research (UNU-WIDER), and previously sat on the HSRC Board.

 Latest Research & Publications:

 - Higher Education, Employment, and Economic Growth: Exploring the interactions.
-Development Southern Africa, LMIP Special Issue.
-FORTHCOMING.
+Development Southern Africa, LMIP Special Issue (2016) 33(3).
 (Co-authored with Cassim, A. and Tseng, D.)

 - Minimum Wages and Youth: The Case of South Africa.
 Journal of African Economies.
 Vol. 25, AERC Supplement 1, pp. i61–i102.
 (Co-authored with Cassim, A., Kanbur, R., Stanwix, B. & Yu, D.)

 - Partial Minimum Wage Compliance.
 IZA Journal of Labor & Development (2015) November, 4(18).
 (Co-authored with Kanbur, R. and Stanwix, B.)